okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/event_hooks/index.md

 Information is encapsulated in the JSON payload in the `data.events` object.
 The `data.events` object is an array, in order to allow sending multiple events in a single POST request.
 Events that occur within a short time of each other will be amalgamated, with each each element of the array providing information on one event.

 The content of each array element is an object of the [LogEvent](/docs/api/resources/system_log/#example-logevent-object) type.
 This is the same object that the [System Log API](/docs/api/resources/system_log/) defines for System Log events.
 See the documentation there for information on the object and its sub-objects.

 Delivery of events is best effort.
 Events are delivered at least once.
 Delivery may be delayed by network conditions.
 In some cases, multiple requests may arrive at the same time after a delay, or events may arrive out of order.
 To establish ordering, you can use the time stamp contained in the `data.events.published` property of each event.

+No guarantee of maximum delay between event occurrence and delivery is currently specified.

 ### Timeout and Retry